venkatKrishnan86/Phase-Intercept-Distortion/README.md

 ## Introduction

+Phase distortion refers to the alteration of the phase relationships between frequencies in a signal, which can be perceptible.
-Phase intercept distortion is a form of *phase distortion*, created by an operation called the frequency-independent phase shift.
+**Phase intercept distortion** is a form of *phase distortion*, created by an operation called the frequency-independent phase shift.
 The transfer function of a frequency-independent phase shift of $\theta$ is defined as:

 $$